teracow/googliser/README.md

 - The temporary build directory is `/dev/shm/googliser.PID.UNIQ` where PID is shown in the title of the script when it runs and UNIQ will be any 3 random alpha-numeric characters.

 - This script will need to be updated from time-to-time as Google periodically change their search results page-code.
-The last functional check of this script by me was on 2017-06-10.
 The latest copy can be found **[here](https://github.com/teracow/googliser)**.

 ---
 ## Development Environment: